midnightntwrk/midnight-architecture/proposals/0010-composable-contracts-syntax.md

 Prior to this proposal, there is no name *in Compact* for the ledger state, witnesses, and circuits that describe a contract.
 In order to refer to contract types in Compact, it is necessary to add a construct to the language that collects the elements of the contract and associates them with an identifier.
+That identifier becomes available as a *contract type* in Compact, used to describe references to any instance of the contract.
+The same identifier is used as a stem for various names outside of Compact, such as file names and TypeScript type names.

 The following change to the grammar is proposed: